vincent-lafouasse/book-notes/intro_gcc/notes4-7.md

 some stuff will only produce warnings with `-O2`

 > In practice, the optimization level ‘-O2’ is needed to give good warnings

+## 7 Compiling a C++ program

+gcc is a true C++ compiler, no compiling to C

+in agreement with the C++ philosophy
+> There should be no language beneath C++ (except assembly language).

+gcc will actually compile C++ but will be unable to link -> undefined references to libc++

+### Compilation options

+-Wall -W as usual

+-fno-default-inline
+-> disable member function inlining which is done by default when opti turned
+    on even if no `inline` keyword

+-Weffc++
+-> kinda funny

+-Wold-style-cast
+-> highlight C-style casting which are not recommended in C++ as there are better options

+### standard lib

+> Note that the executables created by g++ using the C++ standard library will
+> be linked to the shared library ‘libstdc++’, which is supplied as part of the
+> default GCC installation.
+There are several versions of this library—if you
+> distribute executables using the C++ standard library you need to ensure that
+> the recipient has a compatible version of ‘libstdc++’, or link your program
+> statically using the command-line option ‘-static’.

+### templates

+inclusion compilation model
+-> template definitions in header files

+#### explicit template instantiation

+doesnt make much sense rn, will come back later with more C++ experience